MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/how-diagnostics-and-usage-data-is-used.md

 ---
-title: "Use of diagnostics data"
+title: Use of diagnostics data
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Learn about how Microsoft uses the diagnostics and usage data that System Center Configuration Manager collects." ms.date: 12/29/2016 ms.prod: configuration-manager ms.technology: configmgr-other ms.topic: conceptual
+description: Learn about how Microsoft uses the diagnostics and usage data that Configuration Manager collects. ms.date: 12/23/2019 ms.prod: configuration-manager ms.technology: configmgr-other ms.topic: conceptual